Cyfrin/Updraft/courses/advanced-foundry/7-account-abstraction/18-zksync-setup/+page.md

 ### ZK Minimal Account

-Go into zksync folder in your src.
+Go into ZKsync folder in your src.
 Create a new file and call it `ZkMinimalAccount.sol`.
 First, we need to:

 - import `IAccount.sol`
 - import `Transaction` from `MemoryTransactionHelper.sol`